irdest/irdest/docs/contributors/src/technical/crates.md

 # Overview of Crates

-The qaul.net project largely exists in one mono-repo, meaning that all relevant components are stored in the same git repository.
+The qaul project largely exists in one mono-repo, meaning that all relevant components are stored in the same git repository.
 This makes testing easier, but can make it daunting to look at because of the sheer volume of code involved.

-This list goes through the qaul.net application stack, starting at the _bottom_ (driver/routing layer).
+This list goes through the qaul application stack, starting at the _bottom_ (driver/routing layer).

 **Some of the crates in this list are WIP or don't yet fully exist, as